kotlin-hands-on/hands-on/Introduction to Kotlin Multiplatform/07_js_canvas.md

 ## Adding Colors

 The actual `Color` class for the client-side can be implemented from scratch.
-Let's create the `colour-actual.kt` file in the `src/jsMain/kotlin` folder with the following contents
+Let's create a `colour-actual.kt` file in the `src/jsMain/kotlin` folder with the following contents:

 ```kotlin
 actual class Color(